svenalexdev/ai-simple-server/README.md

 ### `GET` `/chat/:id`

 - Make a request to this endpoint, and take note of the structure of the body
 - Look closely at how the objects in the `history` are structured.
-How are the messages stored?
-How does Gemini keep track of who wrote the message?

 #### Use any extra time to play around with the API, and to read through the [Gemini Documentation](https://ai.google.dev/gemini-api/docs/text-generation)